g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 <br>

-I've softened a bit since being first shocked by the happily non-scientific methods of anthropologists I know.
-As [James Holland Jones][JHJ] notes, the wilful ignorance of some is more of a tragedy than a scandal:
+I've softened a bit since being first shocked by the happily non-scientific methods of some anthropologists.
+As [James Holland Jones][JHJ] notes, their wilful ignorance is more of a tragedy than a scandal:

 <blockquote>
     The reasons for the marginalization of scientific approaches to anthropology are complex and do not fit neatly into the simplistic narrative of “objective, scientific anthropology ... under assault from interpretivists like Clifford Geertz who do not believe in truth.”
 No doubt, part of the problem is simply the compartmentalization of knowledge. <br><br>